FrameOracle: Learning What to See and How Much to See in Videos: FrameOracle-41K Dataset

-\textbf{Stage I: Agent-based Keyframe Mining.} Starting from a uniformly sampled set of 64 frames, we employ an agent built on Qwen2.5-VL-72B API \citep{bai2025qwen25vl} to iteratively explore the video with respect to the given question.
-In the first iteration, the agent inspects three anchor frames (indices 0, 31, and 63), assigns relevance scores, and attempts an answer with a confidence estimate.
-It then compares the pairwise summed relevance of adjacent anchors (0+31 vs. 31+63) to decide which segment to explore next.
-Within the selected segment, a denser set of four anchor frames is sampled, another answer with confidence is attempted, and the same pairwise relevance comparison guides subsequent iterations.
-This iterative score–refine cycle continues until either the agent becomes confident enough to provide a stable answer or all frames have been examined.
-By the end of Stage I, the agent returns (1) its predicted answer and confidence, and (2) the complete set of frames it has inspected, each annotated with a relevance score.
-Any video-question pair for which the agent’s predicted answer does not match the ground-truth answer is then discarded.
-This mined trajectory captures both the localization of question-specific evidence and fine-grained frame-level importance signals, forming the raw candidates for the next stage.
+\textbf{Stage I: Agent-based Keyframe Mining.} Starting from a uniformly sampled set of 64 frames, we employ an agent built on Qwen2.5-VL-72B API \citep{bai2025qwen25vl} to iteratively explore the video conditioned on the given question.
+In the first iteration, the agent evaluates three anchor frames (indices 0, 31, and 63), assigns each a relevance score, and attempts to answer the question with an associated confidence estimate.
+It then compares the summed relevance scores of the two adjacent anchor pairs ($0+31$ vs. $31+63$) and selects the higher-scoring temporal segment for further exploration.
+In subsequent iterations, the agent uniformly samples four new anchor frames within the selected segment, repeats relevance scoring and answer prediction, and again selects the sub-segment with the highest aggregated relevance.
+This coarse-to-fine procedure iteratively narrows the temporal window of interest.
+The process terminates when the agent reaches a confident answer or when all 64 candidate frames have been evaluated.
+At the end of Stage~I, the agent outputs the set of visited frames with their relevance scores and discards video–question pairs whose predicted answers do not match the ground truth.

-\textbf{Stage II: Filtering and Verification.} After obtaining candidate keyframes from Stage I, we first remove all frames with relevance scores below a threshold $\lambda$, leaving only those with stronger relevance.
-For each video–question pair, we then test whether the selected keyframes alone are sufficient to answer the question.
-Specifically, the keyframe set and the question are fed into three independent VLMs (i.e., Qwen2.5-VL-72B \citep{bai2025qwen25vl}, LLaVA-OneVision-72B \citep{li2025llavaonevision}, and LLaVA-Video-72B \citep{zhang2024llavavideo}), and their predictions are compared against the ground-truth answer.
-Only instances for which all three models succeed using only the keyframes are retained; otherwise, the instance is discarded.
-This cross-model verification ensures that the released dataset contains consistent, question-grounded keyframe annotations.
+\textbf{Stage II: Filtering and Verification.} After obtaining candidate keyframes from Stage I, we first discard frames with relevance scores below a threshold $\lambda$, leaving only those with stronger relevance.
+For each video–question pair, we then test whether the selected keyframes alone are sufficient to answer the question.\ Specifically, the keyframe set and the question are fed into three independent VLMs (i.e., Qwen2.5-VL-72B \citep{bai2025qwen25vl}, LLaVA-OneVision-72B \citep{li2025llavaonevision}, and LLaVA-Video-72B \citep{zhang2024llavavideo}), and their predictions are compared with the ground-truth answer.\ Only instances for which all three models succeed using only the keyframes are retained.\ This cross-model verification ensures that the released dataset contains consistent, question-grounded keyframe annotations.